 - 1. Information on the improvement of K-3 reading in this state, including achievement data statewide and achievement data at the school district and charter school level.
 The information pursuant to this paragraph shall include data and information on continued proficiency on the statewide assessment in subsequent grades. - 2.
 A description of the activities of the department to support school districts and charter schools in improving K-3 reading. - 3.
 Specific findings on methods by which the department may continue to improve support and assistance for school districts and charter schools in the administration of K-3 reading program plans. - 4.
 Information and data on K-3 reading program plans throughout this state and the expenditure of K-3 reading monies by school districts and charter schools. - 5.
-Data reported pursuant to section 15-701, subsection A, paragraph 2, subdivision (d). - L. The program established by this section ends on July 1, 2022 pursuant to section 41-3102. - Sec.
+Data reported pursuant to section 15-701, subsection A, paragraph 2, subdivision (d). - Sec.
 2. Section 15-501.01, Arizona Revised Statutes, is amended to read:

 15-501.01.
-Requirements for teachers: teaching certificates: rules; reciprocity; placement
+Requirements for teachers; teaching certificates; rules; reciprocity; placement